 Looking for some fun in the evening?
 Head to the Inle Lake Night Market, usually open every night of the week.
-There are typically 1-2 dozen stalls where you can grab a quick dinner or small bite.
-Meat and Seafood skewers are common as is Shan Noodle Soups and Hot Pots.
-Sometimes there are live entertainment during holidays or special events.
+There are typically 1-2 dozen stalls where you can grab a quick dinner or a small bite.
+Meat and Seafood skewers are common as are Shan Noodle Soups and Hot Pots.
+Sometimes there is live entertainment during holidays or special events.

 Hire a Wooden Boat Tour